devangnp/devangnp.github.io/_posts/2022-01-01-MPLSoUDP-dynamic-tunnel.md

     }
 }
 ```
-Dynamic tunnel configuration requires the srouce address to be used, destination networks are the PE devices address to which local router wants to establish the UDP tunnel.
+Dynamic tunnels configuration requires the source address to be used, destination networks are the PE devices address to which local router wants to establish the UDP tunnel.
 Configuration also indicates the encapsulation type to be used based on the BGP Encapsulation extended received in the route update.
 ```
 root@r6> show configuration routing-options
 router-id 192.168.1.6;